fullfacing/keycloak4s/README.md

 The majority of the functions in a service handler corresponds directly with an admin API route.
 However, a few are composite functions created for convenience.
 An example of this can be seen in the aforementioned example where the`createAndRetrieve` function which chains a create- and a fetch call.

 ## Module: keycloak4s-admin-monix <a name="keycloak4s-admin-monix"></a>
-keycloak4s-admin-monix can be used as an alternative to keycloak4S-admin-monix.
+keycloak4s-admin-monix can be used as an alternative to keycloak4s-admin-monix.
 This module is typed to Monix with [Tasks][Task] as the response wrapper and [Observables][Observable] as the streaming type.
 This removes the need to set up the types for KeycloakClient or the service handlers.
-Additionally, this module contains reactive streaming variants of the fetch calls, which allows for batch retrieval and processing, as well as a Monix-wrapped Akka-HTTP based sttp backend that is ready for use.
+Additionally, this module contains reactive streaming variants of the fetch calls, which allows for batch retrieval and processing.

 The steps to make these calls remains the same as in the keycloak4s-admin.
 The following example provide the specific pre-built sttp backend.
 For more information, refer to [Module: keycloak4s-admin](#keycloak4s-admin) in this document.